rcastill/massif-sandbox/README.md

 # Memory Profiler Sandbox: Massif

 Massif is a tool found in the [valgrind](https://valgrind.org/) suite.
-It is a memory profiler, it tells you how much memory was allocated and by who (function).
+It is a memory profiler, it tells you how much memory was allocated and by whom (function).

 This repo shows a minimal example: _transgressor.c_ will create 10 lists in the heap, also it will free the heap randomly.